-The Exchange notes that while it does not believe that its ORF will impose any burden on inter-market competition, the Exchange being precluded from charging an ORF after October 31, 2024, while other options exchanges are permitted to continue to charge ORF would, in-fact, significantly burden the Exchange's ability to assure adequate funding of its regulatory program.
+The Exchange notes that while it does not believe that its ORF will impose any burden on inter-market competition, the Exchange being precluded from charging an ORF after May 31, 2025, while other options exchanges are permitted to continue to charge ORF would, in-fact, significantly burden the Exchange's ability to assure adequate funding of its regulatory program.
 As noted above, the Exchange is a new entrant in the highly competitive environment for equity options trading.
 As also noted above, all seventeen (17) other registered options exchanges currently impose the ORF on their members, and such ORF fees imposed by other options exchanges currently do and will continue to extend to executions occurring on the Exchange.
-The Exchange believes that it is possible that it and other exchanges may adopt ORF fees based on the Nasdag Proposals or based on an alternative model during the proposed sunset period, and the Exchange is not precluded from adopting said alternative during the proposed sunset period.
+The Exchange believes that it is possible that it and other exchanges may adopt ORF fees based on a newly proposed model during the proposed sunset period, and the Exchange is not precluded from adopting said alternative during the proposed sunset period.
 However, in order to be treated similarly to these exchanges, it must, in fact, impose an ORF on its Members during this additional sunset period, and the inability to do so would result in an unfair disadvantage to the Exchange.